Bob Proctor, one of the most legendary figures in personal development has died aged 88.

 5. Be confident in yourself

 Before other people believe in you, you have to believe in yourself.
 Know your talents and develop your skills.

-Once you know your strengths, you can feel confident about how much you can achieve and the field your expertise lies in. love yourself and have a healthy conscience of who you are.
+Once you know your strengths, you can feel confident about how much you can achieve and the field in which your expertise lies.
+Love yourself and have a healthy conscience about who you are.
 The first person you need to befriend is yourself.

 6. Dwelling in the past makes you miserable

 Living in the past is damaging to your future and makes it harder for you to enjoy the present.
 It’s normal to feel nostalgic about the good old days.